adik2405048/Fertilizer-Dose-Calculator/README.md

 # fertilizer calculator
 Project: Fertilizer Dosage Calculator
-I developed this web application using HTML & JavaScript creating a clean, fast, & accessible experience for everyone.
+I developed this project using a foundational web stack: html for the structure, JavaScript for the calculation logic & most importantly pure handwritten CSS for all the styling.
 The backend logic is powered by agricultural data based on Bangladesh Krishi Rules.

 Key Features: